namar0x0309/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 # ********************************
+# Maintaining this repo from original author (See commit history)
 # I no longer have that laptop so unfortunately I can no longer offer support for this repo
 # This repo will archived and all open issues are closed
 # The current state of this repo is 100% compatible with macOS Big Sur & previous versions